Monitoring and scaling a production web app can be daunting. With so many components and metrics to track, where do you focus?

 Request queue time is also the perfect metric for autoscaling.
 Make sure you’re using an autoscaler like Judoscale that leverages request queue time for autoscaling by default.

-If you're not at least monitoring your request queue time, that's a must.
+If you’re not at least monitoring your request queue time, that’s step one.
 Use Scout or New Relic to monitor your queue time alongside other app performance metrics, but remember not to conflate the two.
-"App performance" metrics are driven by the code you write.
-Queue time is most influenced by your infrastructure setup.
+“App performance” metrics are driven by the code you write.
+Queue time is a product of your infrastructure.